lgilders/shopify-snippets/README.md

 ### Ad Spot Insert for Collection Page
 For collection pages a design may call for using adminable ad spots.
 This snippet describes how a single spot can be inserted; however, in most cases, clients will want two or more spots.

+### Fetured Products Section
+Built to work with Shopify's new Sections for Homepages, this custom section will display up a selection of featured products.